A General Approach for Determining Applicability Domain of Machine Learning Models

-In this section, we discuss the question ``Why use this particular approach to get domain when there are clearly opportunities for something potentially more accurate?''
-The composite function \gls{mcdom}=\gls{mdom}(\gls{mdis}(\gls{x})) takes a feature vector for a given data point and returns a class value of \gls{hatidod}.
-In our approach, we used \gls{mdis}(\gls{x}) and a simple cutoff as the learned parameter for \gls{mdom}.
-One could easily replace this approach with a full \gls{ml} model for \gls{mcdom}, presumably with much more ability to predict \gls{idod}.
+In this section, we discuss the question ``Why use this particular approach to get domain when there are clear opportunities for something potentially more accurate?''
+The composite function $M^{cdom}=M^{dom}(M^{dis}(\vec{x}))$ takes a feature vector for a given data point and returns a class value of $\widehat{ID}$/$\widehat{OD}$.
+In our approach, we used $M^{dis}$($\vec{x}$) and a simple cutoff as the learned parameter for $M^{dom}$.
+One could easily replace this approach with a full ML model for $M^{cdom}$, presumably with much more ability to predict $ID$/$OD$.
 We did not do this for two reasons.
-First, we were concerned that it would be difficult to avoid overfitting a complex \gls{ml} model for \gls{mcdom} with limited data.
-The present choice for \gls{mcdom} has almost no adjustable parameters and a strong foundation in our understanding that \gls{ml} models learn best where there is more training data, which protects from overfitting.
+First, we were concerned that it would be difficult to avoid overfitting a complex ML model for $M^{cdom}$ with limited data.
+The present choice for $M^{cdom}$ has almost no adjustable parameters and a strong foundation in our understanding that ML models learn best where there is more training data, which protects from overfitting.
 Second, we wanted to have a simple approach that was easy to use and reproduce by other researchers.
-We expect that more complex versions of \gls{mcdom} will be explored in the future, and we hope our work can provide a baseline for such studies, as our work has yielded a simple but promising method, as shown in Sec.~\ref{results}.
+We expect that more complex versions of $M^{cdom}$ will be explored in the future, and we hope our work can provide a baseline for such studies, as our work has yielded a simple but promising method, as shown by our results.